-- Begin exercises (pendulums and active flexion/extension at the elbow without resistance) 24 hours after surgery unless otherwise instructed. - While maintaining your elbow by the side, you may begin elbow, wrist, and hand range of motion on the first post-operative day about 2-3 times per day. - Formal physical therapy (PT) will begin after your first post-operative visit.
+- Begin exercises 24 hours after surgery unless otherwise instructed. - While maintaining your elbow by the side, you may begin elbow, wrist, and hand range of motion on the first post-operative day about 2-3 times per day. - Formal physical therapy (PT) will begin after your first post-operative visit.